imsaddam/SSE_Final_Project/README.md

 ###NB

-#1 The VM is automatically provisioned using Ansible playbooks.
+1. The VM is automatically provisioned using Ansible playbooks.

-#2 These playbooks install GitLab, GitLab Runner and Docker .
+2. These playbooks install GitLab, GitLab Runner and Docker .

-#3 GitLab is used as VCS and CI, whereas Docker is used to handle the integration environments.
+3. GitLab is used as VCS and CI, whereas Docker is used to handle the integration environments.

-#4 Upon starting the service up yet another user is requested to be created.
+4. Upon starting the service up yet another user is requested to be created.
 Keep the credentials of this new user, as you'll need it for creating repositories.

-#5 In case you need to reset the password of a GitLab user follow the instructions given in this [link](https://docs.gitlab.com/ee/security/reset_root_password.html)
+5. In case you need to reset the password of a GitLab user follow the instructions given in this [link](https://docs.gitlab.com/ee/security/reset_root_password.html)

 # Use GitLab as VCS

 The goal of this step is to make use of GitLab as a VCS.

+	Recommanded: Create new user in gitlab then
-1- Create SEEProduct project (in GitLab a project is a repository).<br>
+	1- Create a project (in GitLab a project is a repository).<br>
 	Follow the instructions to create the remote and local repositories.

 #NB: